akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The staghound bolted out the door at full speed.
 Goosie waddled after him, then took to her wings.
 Godfrey followed both.

-They moved through the dark trees, the dog's nose to the ground, the goose a white ghost in the grey above.
+They moved through the dark trees, the dog’s nose to the ground, the goose a white ghost in the grey above.
 Godfrey said nothing.
 He did not need to.
 The animals knew the way.

 Ahead, through the branches, a light flickered.
 Torches.
 And beyond them, the dark shape of a chapel.

 St. Mary-by-the-Woods.
 Forgotten.
 Isolated.
 Perfect.

-Godfrey's hand tightened on his sword hilt.
+Godfrey’s hand tightened on his sword hilt.
 His fingers trembled.
 He was not a warrior.
 But he had practiced.
 Harold had said his form was adequate.

 Adequate would have to be enough.
 He was going to die.

 He tied his horse to a tree.
 The staghound lay down in the bracken, ears up, watching.
 Goosie waddled toward the chapel door and stopped, a small white sentinel.
 Two horses stood nearby hitched to a covered cart.

 A horn sounded in the distance – faint, wavering.
 Not the alarm.
-Just a forester's signal.
+Just a forester’s signal.

 Two men stood guard outside the chapel, their torches guttering.
 They heard the horn.
 They exchanged a glance.
 One shook his head.
 They had not been paid enough to die for a fool.